mlibrary/about-amherst/src/content/about.md

 The Amherst College Press Operations Group is essentially the production backbone of Amherst College Press.
 It consists of staff at Amherst College Press and Michigan Publishing with a key role in acquiring, developing, and producing ACP titles, or in the administration of this initiative.
 The current Operations Group consists of:

-* Beth Bouloukos, Director, Amherst College Press & Lever Press
+* Beth Bouloukos, Director, Amherst College Press
-* Hannah Brooks-Motl, Assistant Acquisitions Editor, Amherst College Press & Lever Press
+* Hannah Brooks-Motl, Assistant Acquisitions Editor, Amherst College Press
 * Jason Colman, Director, Michigan Publishing Services
-* Elizabeth Demers, Editorial Director, University of Michigan Press
-* Terri Geitgey, Program Manager, Lever Press & Publishing Services Librarian, Michigan Publishing Services
 * Amanda Karby, Senior Digital Publishing Coordinator, Michigan Publishing Services
-* Charles Watkinson, AUL for Publishing & Director of the University of Michigan Press

 <h2 id="values">Our Values</h2>